Keeping healthcare organizations open, funded and operational has never been more critical as we continue to see the impact of the COVID-19 pandemic.

 Deferral of Payroll Taxes

 The CARES Act also provides for the delayed payment of certain employer payroll taxes, i.e., including the 6.2% employer portion of Social Security tax.
 All healthcare organizations (with exception mentioned below) will be eligible to take advantage of this benefit to help with cash flow issues.
 Payments due from the date of the CARES Act’s enactment of March 27, 2020, through December 31, 2020, may be paid in 50% installments on December 31, 2021, and December 31, 2022.
-Employers receiving PPP loans that are forgiven are not eligible to utilize the payroll tax deferral.
+With recent legislation, employers receiving PPP loans are now eligible to utilize the payroll tax deferral.

 “Reimbursable Employer” Reimbursements